1. Bodyweight training makes you strong without lifting weights

 Strength training solves this by speeding up your metabolism the natural way.
 No other type of exercise compares.
 For example, when you do cardio, you stop burning calories the moment you stop exercising.
 Strength training helps you burn fat 7 days and 24 hours.

-3. Bodyweight training gets results fast
+3. Bodyweight training delivers results fast

 Allow me to tell you the story of how I started bodyweight training.

-It was the September of 2013.
+It was September of 2013.
 One of my closest friends at the workplace was constantly talking about how he started high-intensity bodyweight training, and how much he likes it.
 I knew this man for years.
 He used to be a chubby, flabby guy although he used to do tons of cardio – just like me.